munnyraht/candis/README.md

 ## Candis Data Engineer Test

 Installation

-In the base dir, run to
+In the base dir,

+run to install the necessary dependencies
 - pip install -r requirements.txt
+-

 Running Process

 run the above code to create collections with schema
 - python app/models.py